How To Use Distraction Techniques To Help You Cope With Your CRPS or Persistent Pain

 Persistent pain affects approximately 10 million people in the UK every day.
 On average people, mainly females in the UK take 55 days per year off work sick all due to chronic pain.
 This is a huge number of sick days.
 So what can we do to help those of us in chronic pain, that does not involve medication?
 Read on to find out…

-Distraction techniques or methods is where you try and take your attention away from your pain to something entirely different.
+The aim of distraction techniques or distraction methods is to try and take your attention away from your pain to something entirely different and then absorb yourself in that activity.
 Do you listen to the radio?
 Do you take your dog for a walk?
 Or maybe you read, watch television, bake, cook…?
 All those things have probably taken your full attention away from your pain without you even realising it!
 If and when you have a pain flare up, what do you do?
 Do you reach for the tablets, sit a dark room and cry?
 If this sounds like you during a pain flare up then give distraction a go to try and reduce that flare up.

 Distraction is a temporary way of turning mind and thoughts to something other than just your pain.
+Distraction techniques are a self-managing tool to help you calm and relax your mind.
 So while you wait for the medication to work try playing games, board games, using a computer, reading, painting, drawing, craft-work, photography or even knitting which is quite popular with younger people now.
 The idea is that attention engaged in a non-pain demand cannot be applied to pain, thereby producing analgesia.

 The Children’s Hospital of Pittsburgh website say that: